skip to main content

 Abstract

-As the largest archipelagic country globally, the shipping industry has played important roles in supporting Indonesia's economy.
-However, the Indonesian Ship Owners Association (INSA) stated that Indonesia's commercial shipping was experiencing an oversupply.
-This research was conducted to determine the equilibrium between Indonesia's container shipping market's supply and demand.
-The analysis was carried out on nine major container shipping liner routes in Indonesia.
-The methods used include regression analysis, relational analysis, supply and demand curve analysis, market equilibrium analysis, market structure analysis, and voyage calculation analysis.
-The research data input is based on Ship Arrival and Departure Report (Laporan Keberangkatan dan Kedatangan Kapal/LK3) data and the generic data from simulation results with business actors.
-The results show that the demand curve for containers is inelastic with a value of 0.31, which indicates that the cargo-owners have no choice but to deliver the goods at a freight rate determined by the shipping company.
-Meanwhile, the supply capacity curve is elastic with a value of 3.16, which indicates that the shipping company can adjust the capacity of the supply quantity.
-The demand curve on the Surabaya-Makassar route and the supply curve has an equilibrium point at a quantity of 99 million TEUs.Nm and a price of IDR 2.16 million / TEUs.
-As for the Jakarta-Surabaya route, the demand curve does not intersect the supply curve due to an over-supply.
-The supply curve should shift to the left to find its equilibrium by reducing the supply capacity by 258 thousand TEUs.
+Given Indonesia's status as the world's largest archipelagic nation, the shipping industry is a crucial contributor to its economy.
+However, the Indonesian Ship Owners Association (INSA) has reported an oversupply in the nation's commercial shipping sector.
+This study aimed to identify the equilibrium between supply and demand within Indonesia's container shipping market.
+The analysis focused on nine key container shipping liner routes and employed several methodologies, including regression, relational, supply and demand curve, market equilibrium, market structure, and voyage calculation analyses.
+The data for this research was sourced from Ship Arrival and Departure Report Data (LK3) and generic simulation data from business professionals.
+The findings indicate that the demand curve for containers is inelastic, with a value of 0.31.
+This suggests that cargo owners are compelled to accept the freight rates set by shipping companies.
+In contrast, the supply capacity curve is elastic, valued at 3.16, demonstrating that shipping companies have the flexibility to adjust their supply capacity.
+For instance, on the Surabaya-Makassar route, the demand and supply curves intersect at an equilibrium point of 99 million TEUs.Nm and a price of IDR 2.16 million per TEU.
+Conversely, on the Jakarta-Surabaya route, the demand curve does not intersect the supply curve, indicating an oversupply.
+To rectify this market imbalance, the supply curve would need to shift to the left, reducing the supply capacity by 258 thousand TEUs to reach equilibrium.

 Article Metrics: